webgpu/webgpufundamentals/webgpu/lessons/webgpu-compute-shaders.md

   encoder.copyBufferToBuffer(globalBuffer, 0, globalReadBuffer, 0, size);
 ```

-And then end the encoder and submit the command buffers
+And then end the encoder and submit the command buffer.

 ```js
   // Finish encoding and submit the commands